-Often times, when trying to live a healthy lifestyle, one might place pressure on oneself to make perfect choices and not make any unhealthy decisions.
+Oftentimes, when trying to live a healthy lifestyle, one might place pressure on oneself to make perfect choices and not make any unhealthy decisions.
 If one makes an unhealthy choice (which is easy to do and is often a matter of when and not if), then it is easy for guilt and shame to set in for not living up to the pressure and expectations one has set out for themselves.

 Because the society we live in has so many means of living in an unhealthy manner, it can be difficult (and sometimes impossible) to find healthy options.
-A great example of this is with food and drink.
-If an individual in trying to not eat unhealthy foods and drinks but goes to an event – whether it be a party, concert, ball game, or even a formal event such as a conference or ceremony, they will be at the mercy of who is serving the food and beverages.
+A great example of this is food and drink.
+If an individual is trying to not eat unhealthy foods and drinks but goes to an event – whether it be a party, concert, ball game, or even a formal event such as a conference or ceremony, they will be at the mercy of who is serving the food and beverages.

 Define What “Healthy” Means to YOU